 Signs of the End of the Age

-On the Fourth Sunday of the blessed month of Mesore, the Church reads Mark 13:3-37.
+Today, the Fourth and final Sunday of the blessed month of Mesore, the Church reads Mark 13:3-37.
 In this reading, Christ provides information about the signs of the end of times, such as the destruction of the temple in Jerusalem (v.
 2), the appearance of false Christ’s (v.
 3-6), many wars/natural disasters (v.
 7-8), the occurrence of many afflictions/struggles (v.
 9-13), the appearance of false prophets (v.
 21-23), and the coming down of the Son of Man (v.
 26-27).
-As the end of the Coptic Year approaches, the Church focuses on readings about the end of times, a reminder to us that life on this Earth is temporary and fleeting.
-Whether it is the end of the world or the end of our own lives, we must be prepared.
-From His talk with the disciples, we will focus on two main points: endurance in the face of tribulation and staying awake/ready.
+From this conversation with His disciples, we will focus on two main points: endurance in tribulation and watchfulness in readiness.

 Sources: